TOAST-DOCS/Gamebase/en/unity-started.md

 * Case 2.
 When you need to use Gamebase Facebook login and Facebook's FeedShare function in your Unity project
     * Enable Facebook authentication in **SettingTool > Unity** settings.
     * Gamebase does not support functions other than Facebook authentication, so you must implement it yourself using the Facebook SDK for Unity.
 * Case 3.
-When you enable Facebook authentication in **SettingTool > Android, iOS** settings, and Facebook SDK for Unity is included in yout project
+When you enable Facebook authentication in **SettingTool > Android, iOS** settings, and Facebook SDK for Unity is included in your project
     * If you are only using Gamebase Facebook Login, please remove the Facebook SDK for Unity included in your project.
     * If you are using Facebook's FeedShare function other than Gamebase Facebook login, enable Facebook authentication in  **SettingTool > Unity**  settings.
         * In this case, if Android or iOS settings are configured, they are automatically released.